 Calabria really is Italy’s last frontier when it comes to travel and tourism, with beaches, towns, cities, and mountains rarely visited by foreigners.
 Italians, on the other hand, have long been in on the local secret.
 Not every Italian goes to the Italian Lakes in August.

 During the European summer, Calabria’s beaches, resorts, holiday houses, and camping grounds are crammed with holidaying Italians.
 The weather is absolutely glorious and the beaches and towns gorgeous in the golden light.
-It really is the best time of year to go.
-Unless you hate crowds.
+It really is the best time of year to go, as long as you don’t want to stay on the beach.

 While grapes, figs and olives grow easily, the dry heat of summer and the cold of winter have forced those who have chosen to settle here to be self-sufficient.
 Not to mention the threat of invasion.
 Over the centuries, a continual stream of aggressors saw locals literally heading for the hills to create new communities on precarious precipices, making conquest difficult and life hard.